Stardust9681/HouseRegions-Plugin/Config Info.md

 ## Config File
 A config file will be automatically created when this plugin is loaded for the first time.
 To access it, navigate to your local tShock install folder (directory), open to `../tshock/House Regions/`.
 If this is working correctly, you should find a file, `HouseConfig.json`.
 If you used a previous version of this plugin, you may also find `Config.xml`.
-Once this plugin has loaded the new file (it will carry over your existing settings), `Config.xml` may be safely removed.
+This config is deprecated, and it is recommended you begin using `HouseConfig.json` instead. `Config.xml` may be safely removed at any time, and should not reappear after doing so.

 ## Config Fields
 Inside the config file you will find a number of settings.
 The following explains in detail what each is used for, and how it works.